Leadership Theories: Relationship Theory

 Characteristics of Relationship Theory

 Relationship theory is built around the emotional impact of leadership, the connection between employee and leader.
-A lot of the time the employer is not buying into the success or efficiency of the organisation, or how it operates, but the charisma and compelling attractiveness of the leader.
+A lot of the time an employee is not buying into the success or efficiency of the organisation, or how it operates, but the charisma and compelling attractiveness of the leader.
 These charismatic relationships are not built on legitimacy or logic but rather the personal power of this heroic figure and the follower submitting to their imperious demands.

 Emotion is key when looking into the relationship theory of leadership.
 It has been proven that some of the most successful charismatic leaders in history use more emotional expressions, words and images than others.
 For example, Martin Luther King said, “I have a dream,” and not “I have an idea”.
 Arguably an idea is less emotive than the power of a dream.
 The relationship theory taps into the emotive notion between the leader and the follower and this larger emotional presence is a key element in a leader’s influence.

-The 3 types of Relationships
+The 3 Types of Relationships

 It is commonly understood that there are three types of emotional relationships that may exist between leaders and followers: regressive, symbolic, and developmental.